-There are few candidates for the best math teachers on YouTube.
-But these 11 are definitely some of the best.
+There are a few candidates for the best math teachers on YouTube, but these 11 are definitely some of the best.
 As you might expect, this list is far from exhaustive and is in no particular order.

 1. PatrickJMT is one of the biggest YouTube math channels around

 PatrickJMT is widely considered to be one of the best math-related YouTubers around.
-His channel has been around for some time now and has grown to over 1 million subscribers.
+His channel has been around for some time now and has grown to more than 1 million subscribers.

-The channel's host, Patrick, is a community college mathematics professor whose love for math shines through in each of his videos.
-His mission is to help math-users of all levels up their game and improve their knowledge and grasp of some basic math principles.
+The channel's host, Patrick, is a college mathematics instructor whose love for math shines through in each of his videos.
+His mission is to help math users of all levels up their game and improve their knowledge and grasp of some basic math principles.

 This awesome free math channel also features numerous playlists that are helpfully tagged for ease of reference.
 They include things like inverse trigonometric functions, derivatives, optimization problems, integrals and anti-derivatives, linear equations, linear inequalities, exponents, polynomials, quadratic equations, quadratic inequalities, rational inequalities, logarithms, and functions.

 2. Mathantics is both fun and educational

-Mathmantics is another great math YouTube channel.
-It started in 2011 and has since grown to well over 1 million subscribers.
+Mathantics is another great math YouTube channel.
+It started in 2011 and has since grown to well over 2 million subscribers.

 The channel was created by "Rob and Jeremy" who wanted to make learning mathematics that little bit easier for everyone.

-"We know that many students struggle with math and that many teachers and parents need better tools to help students succeed.
-Our goal is to provide simple and engaging math resources that make learning math more fun for students of all ages." - mathmantics.
+Mathantics says "We know that many students struggle with math and that many teachers and parents need better tools to help students succeed.
+Our goal is to provide simple and engaging math resources that make learning math more fun for students of all ages.".

 3. MathTheBeautiful are like online lectures

-MathTheBeautiful is another great math tutorial YouTube channel you might want to check out.
-Started in 2013, the channel has a respectful 41K subscribers to date.
+MathTheBeautiful is another great YouTube math tutorial channel you might want to check out.
+Started in 2013, the channel has a respectful 66K subscribers to date.

-Unlike other channels featured here, their content is in a longer format, rather than short punchy videos, that really dig deep into certain math problems.
-If you want the experience of a classroom lecture with the convenience of staying at home then this channel is for you.
+Unlike other channels featured here, this one features mainly longer-format content, rather than short punchy videos, they really dig deep into certain math problems.
+If you want the experience of a classroom lecture with the convenience of staying at home, then this channel is for you.